RenderKit/oidn/doc/api.md

     void oidnReleaseFilter(OIDNFilter filter);

-After creating a filter, it needs to be set up by specifying the input and output image buffers, and potentially setting other parameter values as well.
+After creating a filter, it needs to be set up by specifying the input and output images, and potentially setting other parameter values as well.

-To bind image buffers to the filter, you can use one of the following functions:
+To bind images to the filter, you can use one of the following functions:

     void oidnSetFilterImage(OIDNFilter filter, const char* name,
                             OIDNBuffer buffer, OIDNFormat format,